A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

 \subsubsection{Linear Chirping}

 In case of linear chirping, we construct the Lagrangian density corresponding to Eq. \eqref{eq:lin_lin} as,

-We then reduce this Lagrangian density by inserting the Gaussian \textit{ansatz} given in Eq. \eqref{eq:gauss_ansatz} and obtain,
+This Lagrangian density is reduced by inserting the Gaussian \textit{ansatz} given in Eq. \eqref{eq:gauss_ansatz} as,

 where the prime represents derivative with respect to $\xi$.
-Employing the \textit{Euler-Lagrange} equations for the parameters $\nu = \psi_0, n_w, \theta$, and $\phi$, we can obtain the set of coupled ODEs expressing the variation of the individual parameter during the propagation inside the linearly chirped WA.
+Employing the \textit{Euler-Lagrange} equations for the parameters $\nu = \psi_0, n_w, \theta$, and $\phi$, we obtain the set of coupled ODEs expressing the variation of the individual parameter during propagation.